Evolutionary developmental biology: The embryo's regulatory networks

-The protein products of the regulatory toolkit are reused not by duplication and modification, but by a complex mosaic of pleiotropy, being applied unchanged in many independent developmental processes, giving pattern to many dissimilar body structures.
+The protein products of the regulatory toolkit are reused not by duplication and modification, but by a complex mosaic of pleiotropy, i.e., being applied unchanged in many independent developmental processes, giving pattern to many dissimilar body structures.
 The loci of these pleiotropic toolkit genes have large, complicated and modular cis-regulatory elements.
 For example, while a non-pleiotropic rhodopsin gene in the fruit fly has a cis-regulatory element just a few hundred base pairs long, the pleiotropic eyeless cis-regulatory region contains 6 cis-regulatory elements in over 7000 base pairs.
 The regulatory networks involved are often very large.
 Each regulatory protein controls "scores to hundreds" of cis-regulatory elements.
 For instance, 67 fruit fly transcription factors controlled on average 124 target genes each.
 All this complexity enables genes involved in the development of the embryo to be switched on and off at exactly the right times and in exactly the right places.
 Some of these genes are structural, directly forming enzymes, tissues and organs of the embryo.
 But many others are themselves regulatory genes, so what is switched on is often a precisely-timed cascade of switching, involving turning on one developmental process after another in the developing embryo.